facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 </p>
 </div>

-there's an amazing zen-flow sort of thing that happens when developers get to use their own tools on a daily basis. not testing it but actually wanting to use it because its useful to them. it's an amazingly accurate way of prioritizing bug fixes and features according to how they affect the UX, and a catalyst for ideas and experimentation.
+There's an amazing zen-flow sort of thing that happens when developers use their own tools on a daily basis.
+Not just testing it, but actually experimenting it as an end user.
+There's no better catalyst for ideas and experimentation, no better prioritization driver than having to face the bugs, annoyances and limitations of an application first-hand.

 -   problem of mixed frequencies
 -   drove me to auto mark as read